EloyCD/EloyCD/README.md

 👋 Hello, I'm Eloy Campos!

-Recent graduate of a Cloud & DevOps bootcamp, passionate about transforming ideas into efficient and scalable solutions.
+Graduate of a Cloud & DevOps bootcamp, passionate about transforming ideas into efficient and scalable solutions.

 I have a focus on automating processes, optimizing infrastructure, and deploying robust applications.
 I believe in the power of continuous learning and am always exploring new technologies to stay at the forefront of the ever-evolving tech landscape.